|

 themselves to lust and the indulgence of every sort of lewd

-on to remind them that lewd conduct and lust were opposed to Christian conduct.
+went on to remind the Ephesians that lewd conduct and lust were opposed to

-He paused in reflection, perhaps thinking about those individuals in the
+Christian conduct.
+He paused in reflection, perhaps thinking about those

-community who had been preaching untruths and leading the Christians astray.
+individuals in the community who had been preaching untruths and leading the

-Then he added, almost sarcastically, that he was supposing that when
+Christians astray.
+Then he added, almost sarcastically, that he was supposing

-they learned about Christ, He had been preached to them and taught to them
+that when they learned about Christ, He had been preached to them and taught to

-in accord with the truth that is in Jesus rather than in accord
+them “in accord with the truth that is in Jesus” rather than in accord

 What, then, is

-this truth that is in Jesus?
-Well, he continued, it is the truth that you
+this “truth that is in Jesus”?
+Well, Saint Paul continued, it is the

-must lay aside your former way of life and the old self which deteriorates
+truth that “you must lay aside your former way of life and the old self

-through illusion and desire, and acquire a fresh, spiritual way of thinking.
+which deteriorates through illusion and desire, and acquire a fresh, spiritual

-You must put on that new man created in Gods image, whose justice and
+way of thinking.
+You must put on that new man created in God’s image, whose

 Or, stated in

-its most elegant simplicity, You must die in all things of human identity
+its most elegant simplicity, you must die to—that is, renounce—the human

 The